xerial/silk/README.md

 #### Workflow queries
  * Intermediated data generated in the workflow can be queried, using a simple query sintax (relational-style query)
+ * You can replace a part of the workflow data and execute partial workflows.
+This feature is useful for debugging data analysis programs, e.g. by using a small input data set.

 #### Object-oriented workflow programming